 Export inspections mostly down on week

-The USDA says corn and soybean export inspections as of the week ending May 26th are behind the pace needed to meet expectations for the current marketing year.
-The 2021/22 marketing year started June 1st, 2021 for wheat and September 1st, 2021 for beans, corn, and sorghum.
-The USDA’s next set of supply and demand estimates is out June 10th.
+The USDA says the week ending June 1st was mixed for export inspections.
+The 2023/24 marketing year for wheat started June 1st, 2023 while 2022/23 for corn, sorghum, and soybeans began September 1st, 2022.
+The USDA’s next set of supply and demand estimates is out Friday, June 9th.